-Long-term incentive plan expense of \$130 and \$446 during the three and twelve month periods ended December 31, 2014 relates to deferred and restricted units which vest over a three year period, and is a non-cash item.
-The increase in long-term incentive plan expense is explained by the additional 182,915 deferred units issued in February 2014.
+Long-term incentive plan expense of \$130 during the three month period ended March 31, 2016 relates to deferred units which vest over a three year period, and is a non-cash item.
+The long-term incentive plan expense consists of a an expense of \$150 for the three month period ended March 31, 2016 offset by a fair value gain of \$20.